You have an ethical and legal responsibility to provide optimal welfare and sound husbandry practices to all livestock on your farm.

 All husbandry procedures and treatments should be documented in appropriate farm records.

-Alpaca have no upper teeth, their lower teeth bite on to an upper dental pad.
+Alpaca usually have six incisor teeth at the front of the lower jaw but no front teeth at the front of the upper jaw.
 Lower incisor teeth that are correctly aligned with the upper dental pad will naturally wear down as the animal grazes.
 Some alpaca (usually older) can occasionally have teeth that overshoot the dental pad and thereby continue to grow.
 Normal practice is to trim these teeth as required.
 If the teeth are not trimmed, these animals may have difficulty grazing sufficient quantities of feed on short summer pastures to maintain their body condition.
+By around 4 years old all alpacas develop canine teeth on both upper and lower jaws behind the incisors.
 Males develop fighting teeth at about two years of age (around sexual maturity) and these should be trimmed to avoid injuries being inflicted on other males.
 Teeth trimming should only be carried out by a trained and competent person.

 Alpacas have soft padded feet with two toenails on each foot and a soft leathery pad.
 Alpaca’s toenails require trimming two to three times a year.
 However, nails will grow at different rates on different animals so should be monitored on a regular basis.
 Nails left unattended can twist and deform the foot and cause lameness.
 Neglected toenails may also cause infection under the nail.